Anthocleista nobilis

 Anthocleista nobilis, commonly known as cabbage tree, candelarum, and cabbage palm, is a species of plant in the Gentianaceae family.
 It is a tree that is found from West Tropical Africa to Angola.

 Distribution

 Anthocleista nobilis has been recorded from Angola, Central African Republic, Republic of the Congo, Côte d'Ivoire, Equatorial Guinea, Ghana, Guinea, Liberia, Nigeria, Mali, Sao Tome and Principe, Senegal, and Sierra Leone.

 Description

-Anthocleista nobilis is a medium-large tree that can grow between 4 and 30 meters tall.
-The trunk is normally between 14 and 90 centimeters in diameter.
-The spiny, hollow branches support 40 cm long by 12 cm wide leaves.
+Anthocleista nobilis is a medium-large tree that can grow between 4 and 30 m tall.
+The trunk is normally between 14 and 90 cm in diameter.
+The spiny, hollow branches support long by wide leaves.
 It typically grows in secondary jungles, roadsides and disturbed sites.

 Medicinal uses

-Anthocleista nobilis root bark is used by the Mbano people of Nigeria for treatment of Diabetes mellitus, Malaria, gastrointestinal worms and jaundice.
+Anthocleista nobilis root bark is used by the Mbano people of Nigeria for treatment of Diabetes mellitus, malaria, gastrointestinal worms and jaundice.

 In 2018, a study found that Anthocleista nobilis could be a potential source for anti-inflammatory and analgesic lead compounds.